 This work explores the role of ambiguity in emotional biosensing displays.
 A subtle, ambiguous color-change in the garment's pattern responds to the wearer's skin conductance, indicating a potential moment of emotional excitement.
 Pairs of friends, housemates, or spouses wore such color-changing garments over the course of a conversation or in daily life.
 They formed social emotional interpretations about the display in a variety of contexts, relating the display to a variety of emotions such as joy or embarrassment.

 Noura Howell, Laura Devendorf, Tomás Vega Gálvez, Rundong (Kevin) Tian, Kimiko Ryokai.
 2018.
 Tensions of data-driven reflection: A case study of real-time emotional biosensing.
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI'18). pdf url
+Human Factors in Computing Systems (CHI'18). pdf url

 Noura Howell, Laura Devendorf, Rundong (Kevin) Tian, Tomás Vega Gálvez, Nan-Wei Gong, Ivan Poupyrev, Eric Paulos, Kimiko Ryokai.
 2016.
 Biosignals as social cues: Ambiguity and emotional interpretation in social displays of skin conductance.
-In Proceedings of the SIGCHI Conference on Designing Interactive Systems (DIS'16). pdf url
+Designing Interactive Systems (DIS'16). pdf url

 2015 - 2018